jlink/model-based-testing/docs/README.md

 - Actions can have pre-conditions (Is it currently applicable?) and postconditions (What must be true after an action finishes successfully?).

-Looking at this from as a property-based tester suggest the following approach as viable:
+With the perspective of a property-based tester the following approach looks viable:

 - Generate a random sequence of actions.
   Use an action's precondition as a generation constraint.